kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 **5) Create content with templates**

 Although we speak React here, the concept of templates is still there and it's possible to [create content automatically](https://www.gatsbyjs.org/tutorial/part-four/#programatically-creating-pages-from-data) using templates before the project build starts listening for changes.
-Some of the methods here are still a bit unclear to me, but a good exercise with the beers would be to create inner an inner page for each beer.
+Some of the methods here are still a bit unclear to me, but a good exercise with the beers would be to create an inner page for each beer.

 ### Staying focused